mateusoliveira43/cly/README.md

 - [Arquivo README em português](docs/README_PT.md)

-Template to create Python command line interface scripts, using Python's standard library [argparse](https://docs.python.org/3/library/argparse.html).
+A framework to create command line interfaces with Python, using only Python's standard libraries, like [argparse](https://docs.python.org/3/library/argparse.html).

 Check the project's documentation [here](https://mateusoliveira43.github.io/cly/).

 ## Requirements

-To run the template, it is necessary the following tools:
+To use the framework, it is necessary the following tools:

 - [Python](https://wiki.python.org/moin/BeginnersGuide/Download) 3.7 or higher